 The business imperative for diversity and inclusion is now well established by industry research.
 A Deloitte report noted that organizations with diverse and inclusive cultures were 6 times more likely to be innovative and agile, 8 times more likely to achieve better business outcomes, and twice as likely to meet or exceed financial targets.
 At the same time, a whopping 40% of employees in the US noted that they left their workplaces due to issues of discrimination and harassment.

-Several years ago, when I was still working at Accenture, I was contacted about a senior position within a D&I consulting firm.
+Several years ago, when I was still working at Accenture, I was contacted about a senior position within a diversity and inclusion consulting firm.

 I had high hopes to get to know this company and the revolutionary tools and strategies they must be using to solve diversity problems in workplaces.
-Tools that, I imagined, would involve integrating hard numbers and data with qualitative information, storytelling, and creativity.
+Tools that, I imagined, would involve integrating data with qualitative information and creative workplace strategies.

 The case study turned out to be a basic numbers comparison of recruiting pipelines vs. headcount at a fictional company.
-The task was to simply calculate percentages (yes, numerator divided by denominator) to compare diversity across the ‘2 genders’ and 5 ‘ethnic groups.’
+The task was to simply calculate percentages (yes, numerator divided by denominator), compare diversity across the ‘2 genders’ and 5 ‘ethnic groups.’

 Based on about 20 data points, the exercise asked for recommendations on how the fictional client should, theoretically, fulfill the company’s diversity quotas and goals…….(yawn).
-There was nothing related to real, actionable or strongly data-driven strategies that would engage employees on an ongoing, long-term basis.
+There was nothing related to real, actionable or strongly data-driven strategies that would improve team performance, employee retention, and engagement on an ongoing basis.

 After submitting the case and finally speaking with the team, I learned that indeed, the company’s work was very similar to the underwhelming case study.
 I did attempt to bring in my own ideas of redefining diversity into the discussion, but I was met with pushback and skepticism.